optimizely/java-sdk/core-httpclient-impl/README.md

 ### Event batching
-`OptimizelyFactory` uses the [`BatchEventProcessor`](https://github.com/optimizely/java-sdk/blob/master/core-api/src/main/java/com/optimizely/ab/event/BatchEventProcessor.java) to enabled request batching to the Optimizely logging endpoint. by default, a maximum of 10 events are included in each batch for a maximum interval of 30 seconds.
-These parameters are configurable via systems properties or through the `OptimizelyFactory#setMaxEventBatchSize` and `OptimizelyFactory#setMaxEventBatchInterval` respectively.
+`OptimizelyFactory` uses the [`BatchEventProcessor`](https://github.com/optimizely/java-sdk/blob/master/core-api/src/main/java/com/optimizely/ab/event/BatchEventProcessor.java) to enabled request batching to the Optimizely logging endpoint.
+By default, a maximum of 10 events are included in each batch for a maximum interval of 30 seconds.
+These parameters are configurable via systems properties or through the `OptimizelyFactory#setMaxEventBatchSize` and `OptimizelyFactory#setMaxEventBatchInterval` methods.